 - Total fat

 These nutrients are important to our health.
 Their amounts are shown in grams (g) or milligrams (mg) per serving to the right of the nutrient.

 VITAMINS AND MINERALS

-For example, a food that has 13 grams of fat with a Percent Daily Value of 20% means that 13 grams of fat is 20%, or one-fifth, of the total daily fat recommended for a person who eats 2,000 calories per day.
+- For example, a food that has 13 grams of fat with a %DV of 20% means that 13 grams of fat provides 20%, or one-fifth of your recommended total daily fat intake.

 NUTRIENT CONTENT CLAIMS

 A nutrient content claim is a word or phrase on a food package that makes a comment about the level of a particular nutrient in the food.
 The claim will mean the same for every product.
 The following are some approved nutrient claims.

 - Calorie-free: less than 5 calories per serving.